rajaumair7890/ChatterBox/README.md

 Whether you're looking to implement a private chat feature in your own app or simply curious about Android development at its finest, this repository is your go-to resource.
 Dive into the code, explore our robust architecture, and elevate your Android app development skills to the next level! 🔒💬🚀"

+# Note

+I've excluded some things from the code due to privacy and security purposes you've to make a new project in firebase console and add these things on your own, if you plan to clone the repository because it won't work out of the box.
+* google-services.json
+* A string resource for the API key.
+* Build the project and copy sha-1 hash for both debug and release built
+* paste it in firebase console for authentication to work.